ESRS S1 – Own workforce

 The company should describe the processes in place to address any negative impacts on the workforce that the company has caused or contributed to.
 Furthermore, the options available for the workforce to raise concerns must be outlined and among other things, the specific mechanisms and processes in this regard should be disclosed.

-6. Disclosure requirements S1-4 – Taking action on material impacts on own workforce, and approaches to mitigating material risks and pursuing material opportunities related to own workforce, and effectiveness of those actions
+6. Disclosure requirements S1-4 – Taking action on material impacts on own workforce, and approaches to managing material risks and pursuing material opportunities related to own workforce, and effectiveness of those actions

 7. Disclosure requirements S1-5 – Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities